AmanuelT29/Reset-Password-via-PowerShell/README.md

 </p>

-# Reset User Passwords via PowerShell
+# Reset Password via PowerShell

 ## Platform and Tools Used